cpopp/Serialization/README.md

 If it encounters a class that it does not have special handling for, it writes out some minimal metadata and then proceeds to reflectively write out its fields.

-Getting started is as simple as selecting a data store and instantiating the Serializer:
+Getting started is as simple as selecting a data store and instantiating the serializer:

     // create an in memory data store backing the persistent serializer DataStore dataStore = new InMemoryDataStore();